adityakamath16/DrawingPad/README.md

 # DrawingPad

-## Android Open-source library for developers to directly add a Drawing pad to their Android app.
+## Android Open-source app for developers to directly add a Drawing pad to their Android app.

 ## Features: